boutproject/hypnotoad/README.md

 Hypnotoad provides several executables for working with equilibria and grid files:
 - `hypnotoad-gui` is the main GUI interface
-- `hypnotoad_geqdsk` is a command line interface for creating tokamak equilibria from geqdsk equilibrium files
+- `hypnotoad-geqdsk` is a command line interface for creating tokamak equilibria from geqdsk equilibrium files
-- `hypnotoad_circular` is a command line interface for creating grid files for concentric, circular flux surfaces
+- `hypnotoad-circular` is a command line interface for creating grid files for concentric, circular flux surfaces
-- `hypnotoad_torpex` is a command line interface for creating grid files for TORPEX X-point configurations
+- `hypnotoad-torpex` is a command line interface for creating grid files for TORPEX X-point configurations
 - `hypnotoad-plot-equilibrium` is a command line tool for creating plots of the equilibrium (flux surfaces, wall and separatrix) from a geqdsk file